defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

   - Iterate KeyWordPairVec
     - *iterate keywords*

-  - On Iterate Replace Each
-    - *iterate each matched result*

 - SubString
   - Get All Matched SubString
     - *Keep src empty to match source string*